jonathancross/jc-docs/gnupg.md

 7. Check your key is available with: `gpg -K` (big 'K') or `gpg --list-secret-keys`
 8. Import the public key to be signed: `gpg --import KEYID_unsigned.asc`
 9. Sign the person's public key: `gpg --ask-cert-level --sign-key KEYID`
-   - You will be prompted to specify which IDs you want to sign and asked how thoroughly you checked the key information.
+   - You will be prompted to specify which IDs you want to sign and asked how thoroughly you checked the identity info.
 Here is a copy of [my key signing policy](https://jonathancross.com/C0C076132FFA7695.policy.txt) which might be helpful place to start.
+   - I recommend signing all IDs here (default) and later deleting any signatures you don't want to send.
 10. Export the signed key as a file: `gpg -a --export KEYID > KEYID_signed.asc`
 11. Transport that signed key file back from the air-gapped machine to the online system.
 12. Import the signed key: `gpg --import KEYID_signed.asc`